Q. What is Amazon Fraud Detector?

 Q. How does Amazon Fraud Detector work?

 First, you define the event you want to assess for fraud.
-Next, you upload your historical event dataset to Amazon S3 and select a fraud detection model type, which specifies a combination of features and algorithms optimized to detect a specific form of fraud.
+Next, you upload your historical event dataset to Amazon Simple Storage Service (Amazon S3) and select a fraud detection model type, which specifies a combination of features and algorithms optimized to detect a specific form of fraud.
 The service then automatically trains, tests, and deploys a customized fraud detection model based on your unique information.
-During this process, a series of models that have learned patterns of fraud from AWS and Amazon’s own fraud expertise are used to boost the customer’s model performance.
-The model’s output is a prediction in the form of a score ranging from 0 to 1,000 that predicts the likelihood of fraud risk.
-At the final stage of the process, you set up decision logic (e.g. rules) to interpret your model’s score and assign outcomes such as pass or send transaction to a human investigator for review.
+During this process, you can boost your model performance with a series of models pre-trained on fraud patterns based on AWS and Amazon’s own fraud expertise.
+The model’s output is a score ranging from 0 to 1,000 that predicts the likelihood of fraud risk.
+At the final stage of the process, you set up decision logic (e.g. rules) to interpret your model’s score and assign outcomes such as passing or sending transactions to a human investigator for review.

-After this framework is created, you can integrate the Amazon Fraud Detector API into your website’s transactional functions, such as account sign up or during order checkout.
-Amazon Fraud Detector will process these activities in real-time and provide fraud predictions in milliseconds.
-You can then adjust your end-user experience based on this prediction.
+After this framework is created, you can integrate the Amazon Fraud Detector API into you website’s transactional functions, such as account sign-up or order checkout.
+Amazon Fraud Detector will process these activities in real time and provide fraud predictions in milliseconds to help you adjust your end-user experience.

 Q. What specific use cases does Amazon Fraud Detector support?

 Amazon Fraud Detector is designed for online fraud use cases requiring real-time ML modeling and rules-based evaluation.
 For example:

 - New account fraud, within an account sign-up process

 - Online identity fraud